Humanizr/Humanizer/readme.md

-Humanizer is a small framework that helps .Net developer turn their otherwise geeky strings, type names, enum fields, date fields ETC into a human friendly format.
+Humanizer is a small framework that helps .Net developer turn their otherwise geeky strings, type names, enum fields, date, timespan values into a human friendly format plus a lot more.

 ##Installation
 You can install Humanizer as [a nuget package](https://nuget.org/packages/Humanizer): `Install-Package Humanizer`

-##Usage
-Humanizer is a set of extension methods, currently available on `String`, `Enum`, `DateTime` and `int` and turns them from computer friendly into human friendly format (and vice versa).

 ###Humanize Strings
 String extensions are at the heart of this micro-framework.
 The foundation of this was set in the [BDDfy framework](https://github.com/TestStack/TestStack.BDDfy) where class names, method names and properties are turned into human readable sentences.